 The 32-bit implementation allows that BucketSize can be zero, apparently to indicate that ProfileBase is not an address but a segment selector.
 Provided that the ProfileBase has its high word clear and that BufferSize is at least 4, the function computes a BucketSize to adopt by default.
 It perhaps suffices just to say that the computation aims for the smallest bucket that can span the given ProfileSize without needing more counters than are allowed for in the given BufferSize.

 The smallest allowed bucket is 4 bytes, represented by 2 for the BucketSize.
 The largest is 2GB, represented by 0x1F for the BucketSize.
 Given a BucketSize outside this range, the function returns STATUS_INVALID_PARAMETER.

 The buckets span the ProfileSize bytes that are to be profiled.
 If the BufferSize is too small to allow one ULONG counter for each such bucket, the function returns STATUS_BUFFER_TOO_SMALL.
-Beware, however, that the coding of this defence is defective in all known versions from 3.10 until Microsoft corrected it for the 1703 release of Windows 10 (or perhaps some slightly earlier update), having been notified during this article’s development in December 2016 and January 2017.
+Beware, however, that the coding of this defence is defective in all known versions from 3.10 until Microsoft corrected it for the 1703 release of Windows 10 (and perhaps in roughly contemporaneous updates of other releases), having been notified during this article’s development in December 2016 and January 2017.
 Among the implications is that unpriviliged user-mode software can reliably induce the kernel to bug-check while handling some subsequent profile interrupt.
 Details are presented separately, with source code to demonstrate how this coding error can be abused to cause a Bug Check From User Mode By Profiling.

 If the ProfileBase is too high for ProfileSize bytes to follow, the function returns STATUS_BUFFER_OVERFLOW.